ticket-kings/movie-theatre-system-backend/README.md

 1. Nicolas Hirschfeld – 30172066

 ## Instructions to run
+1. Make sure you have MySQL downloaded.
+1. Navigate to `src/main/resources/application.properties` and set your username in `spring.datasource.username=root` and password in `spring.datasource.password=`
-Run the main function located in `MovieTheatreSystemApplication.java`.
+1. Run the main function located in `MovieTheatreSystemApplication.java`.

-This will automatically create the database with default values.
+Running the main function will automatically create the database with default values.

 When the Spring Boot application starts, you may run the frontend and start making requests.